15 Car Questions to ask before buying a used car

 If the selling won’t let you check under the hood, they are hiding anything.
 So ask if you can check under the hood and do it.
 Check all fluids and check the condition of the engine oil.
 If the oil is very black it’s probably time for a change.
 Check for any oil in the coolant or brown oil, it could be caused by a bad head gasket, which could be very expensive to repair.

 14. How many previous owners?

 A lot of previous owners can be a sign of a hidden fault in the car.
 It could also be other causes but it’s a good sign to check.
 If you have time, check the ages of the previous owners.
 Generally, older people take more care of the car.

 15. Can you do a better price?

 Always ask if the seller can do a better price.
 Many sellers are putting up a higher price than they expect to get because they know the most of the people are going to bargain.
 List all the fault that you found and give them a lower offer.
-You’ll be suprised of how much you can lower the price, if you try!
+You’ll be surprised of how much you can lower the price if you try!

 Buying a used car can be a risk fully move.
 Reduce the risk a lot by check the car and the car history carefully.

 If you do not know much about cars, you can ask your mechanic if he can help you and check it for you for some money.
 The money is really worth it, if he finds any serious faults.

 Now you are ready to go out and buy your used cars!

 If you have any questions, you can ask me at my homepage.